yoninachmany/decoded-privacy-policies/docs/README.md

 The clarity and brevity of our instructions and task are key to allowing workers to perform better, so we went through several iterations of HIT designs before landing on our final design.
 Our original approach to the project was to have crowdworkers summarizing paragraphs of legal documents, but we realized this was overly ambitious and unwise- it was unlikely that the majority of workers would actually take the time to give us any useful output, and we had no way of screening these summaries for quality control.

-Once we decided to have workers search for answers to the questions above in each policy chunk, we tried two different HIT formats (with different forms of quality control embedded).
+Once we decided to have workers search for answers to the questions above in each policy chunk, we tried two different HIT formats, with different forms of quality control embedded.
 We attempted to make the tasks as simple as possible for workers, in order to motivate them to actually do the HIT (rather than spam us).
 Our first HIT design (seen in docs/screenshots/newDesign1-radioButtons) included buttons to note "Yes", "No", "It is not mentioned in this text", and "I can't tell" for each question, but we found that this made it too easy for workers the ability to just click the same answer to answer every question (i.e. "Yes" to every one).

 We adapted this design by creating a new HIT design with simple checkboxes next to each question (seen in docs/screenshots/newDesign2-checkboxes), instructing workers to check the questions that are addressed in the text provided.
 As a means of quality control, we also included a required question at the end asking users to check "Yes" if the text addressed any of the questions and they checked them accordingly, or "No" if the text didn't address any of the questions, and they left all questions unchecked.
 (This allowed us to immediately throw out any data that checked some of the questions, but noted "No" for this final question).